A Perfect Storm Driving Market Demand

-Driven by a near perfect storm of demand, the market for all natural, zero-calorie stevia sweeteners is exploding.
-A leading stevia manufacturer has predicted a global stevia products industry valued at $10 billion as soon as 2015.
-The World Health Organization (WHO) estimates stevia intake could eventually replace 20-30% of all dietary sweeteners.
+Driven by a near perfect storm of demand, the market for all natural, zero-calorie stevia sweeteners is increasing dramatically.
+A leading stevia manufacturer has predicted a global stevia products industry using Reb A could be valued at $10 billion in coming years.
+The World Health Organization (WHO) previously estimated that stevia intake could eventually replace 20-30% of all dietary sweeteners.
 The total global sweetener market was estimated at $58.3 billion in 2010.

 Market drivers include:

 Soaring rates of obesity, diabetes and heart disease.
 Increases in the rates of these diseases are linked to high consumption of sugar and/or high-calorie sweeteners, and are soaring worldwide.

 Consumer demand for low and non-calorie, natural foods with clear labelling.
 Consumers worldwide also remain concerned about artificial sweeteners’ safety.

 Governments facing rapidly rising health care goods.
 Governments worldwide are developing policies and regulations to penalize unhealthy diets and support healthy ones.

 Michelle’s Obama’s “Let’s Move” initiative targets childhood obesity.
 In June 2009, top US nutrition experts, health organizations, leading doctors and medical academics joined forces to ask President Barack Obama to combat obesity by creating a Presidential Commission on “Healthy Weights, Healthy Lives” to coordinate the activities of the Departments of Health and Human Services, the United States Department of Agriculture, and other agencies involved in food and health, to create policies that promote health across the country.

 Sugar prices recently hit 30-year highs.
 Rising demand for corn for biofuel has been pushing up the price for sugar’s traditional lower-cost alternative, high fructose corn syrup (HFCS).